algoz098/whats2api-node/README.md

 const helpers = require('whats2api/helpers')
 const msg = // msg came through an event or database const type = helpers.msg.getText(msg) // string|null
+// if the message is a contactMsg, this returns the vcard.
+// if this is a protocol message, it tries to extract the edittedmessage text for you.
 ```